dfherr/geminabox-release/README.md

 geminabox-release
 =================

-This gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks to release a new gem to your geminabox server.
+This gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.

 ## How to use